DashBookProject/Plotly-Dash/Bonus-Content/Components/checklists.md

 This article will focus on the `dcc.Checklist` component from Plotly, and the `dbc.Checklist` from the `dash-bootstrap-components` library.

 The Checklist component renders a set of checkboxes to allow the user to select one or more items.
-If you have a checklist with many options, it's better to use the Dropdown component.
-See the Dropdown article for more information.
 We'll show you how to make an app with a checklist interactive with callbacks, but first let's look at ways to style the checklist.

 ## Plotly Dash dcc.Checklist